Procedures generally. Except for a suspension under TOC §1002.403(3),

 (E) Review for imminent danger to the public health,

 (F) Prioritize complaint as required by TOC §1002.154;

 (G) Provide acknowledgement and notification to complainant;

 that are meritless, non-jurisdictional, or that do not involve a threat

-or potential threat to public health or safety, with the exception
+or potential threat to public health, safety, and welfare, with the

-of complaints that involve violations of the continuing education
+exception of complaints that involve violations of the continuing

 (2) Complaint review team.
 Review complaint and investigation